-The Illinois Department of Central Management Services Bureau of Benefits is the primary health care and insurance administrator for state universities, community colleges, teachers, state employees and retirees.
-In addition, the Bureau of Benefits also administers a wide range of other programs including the State’s dependent and medical care assistance program, the State’s commuter savings program, and Illinois’ workers’ compensation program as well as the state employees deferred compensation program.
+The CMS Bureau of Benefits is the primary health care and insurance administrator for State universities, community colleges, teachers, State employees and retirees.
+In addition, the Bureau of Benefits administers a wide range of other programs including the State dependent and medical care assistance program for State workers, retirees, and their qualified dependents, the State commuter savings program, the Illinois workers’ compensation program, and the State of Illinois Deferred Compensation Plan (“Plan”).

-The State of Illinois now offers a web-based online platform entitled MyBenefits.
-All plans administered by the State of Illinois, including the State Employees Group Insurance Program (SEGIP), the College Insurance Program (CIP), the Teachers’ Retirement Insurance Program (TRIP) and the Local Government Health Plan (LGHP) have access to their benefits and dependents information online.
+The State of Illinois offers a web-based platform entitled MyBenefits.
+All plans administered by the State of Illinois, including the State Employees Group Insurance Program (SEGIP), the College Insurance Program (CIP), the Teachers’ Retirement Insurance Program (TRIP), and the Local Government Health Plan (LGHP), all listed and linked below, have access to their benefits and dependents information online.

-The site is designed specifically for you to access your benefit options into a one-stop shop for your insurance needs.
-This includes learning more about your current insurance benefits, making enrollment decisions, changing your current coverage and finding contact information for all your plan administrators.
+The site is designed specifically for you to access your benefit options through a one-stop shop for all your insurance needs.
+This includes learning more about your current insurance benefits, making enrollment decisions, changing your current coverage, and finding contact information for all your plan administrators.

-This program provides health, dental, vision, and life insurance benefits to all full-time and eligible State employees of all three branches of government and the university system, and retirees and annuitants who are eligible to participate in one of the five State retirement systems.
-Coverage is also extended to their eligible dependents.
+This program provides health, dental, vision, and life insurance benefits to all full-time and eligible State employees of Illinois State government and the university system, along with retirees and annuitants who are eligible to participate in any of the five State retirement systems.
+Coverage also is extended to their eligible dependents.
 Active employees make premium contributions based on salary and plan selection.

-CMS provides health, dental and vision benefits for eligible downstate public community college retirees and their dependents.
-The program began on July 1, 1999, and is funded by participant premiums, contributions from active eligible employees, their employing community colleges and the State.
+CMS provides and oversees health, dental, and vision benefits for eligible downstate public community college retirees and their eligible dependents.
+The program began on July 1, 1999, and is funded by participant premiums, contributions from active eligible employees, their employing community colleges, and the State.

 The Commuter Savings Program

-CMS enables employees to use tax-free dollars to pay for qualifying transportation expenses including mass transit fares and parking expenses.
+CMS enables employees to use pre-tax dollars to pay for qualifying transportation expenses including mass transit fares and parking expenses.